-Plate Surrender in ColoradoCompare Car Insurance Rates in 3 Easy Steps
+Plate Surrender in ColoradoCompare Car Insurance Rates in 3 Steps

 You are not obligated to surrender your license plates to Colorado’s Division of Motor Vehicles (DMV) upon moving to another state or country, or selling your vehicle.
 Read on for more details.

-After moving to Colorado you have 90 days to register your vehicle and obtain Colorado license plates.
+After moving to Colorado register your vehicle and obtain Colorado license plates.
 Surrendering your old license plates is not required, unless required by your former state.
 If you're unsure, contact your old state's DMV.
 In some cases, you may be eligible for a registration refund.